Uniswap/org-v1/src/pages/docs/v1/01-frontend-integration/03-trade-tokens.md

 ### Liquidity Provider Fee

-There is a 0.30% liquidity provider fee to swap from TokenA to ETH on the input trading contract.
+There is a 0.30% liquidity provider fee to swap from TokenA to ETH on the input pair.
 There is another 0.3% liquidity provider fee to swap the remaining ETH to TokenB.

 ```javascript
 const exchangeAFee = inputAmountA * 0.003